Book An Appointment

 FAQs

-When can I exercise after rhinoplasty?
+When can I exercise after thigh gap surgery?

 Light walking after 2 weeks, full workouts allowed after 6 to 8 weeks.